stradap/rockPaperScissorAPI/README.md

 This API implement the Rock, Paper, Scissors game.

 ## Running the server
-0) Open the console and start the mongodb using the command './mongod' in Cloud9.
+0) Open the console and start the mongodb using the command './mongod'

-1) Open `server.js` and start the app by clicking on the "Run" button in the top menu using Cloud9.
+1) Open `server.js` and start the app.

-2) Alternatively you can launch the app from the Terminal:
+2) Alternatively you can launch the app from the Terminal (if mongod is running):

     $ node server.js